Specifyapp/parsers/parsers/sort-by/README.md

 # Sort By

 ## Description

-This parser helps loop on several design tokens and sort them according to their respective key values.
+This parser helps you loop on several design tokens and sort them according to their respective key values.

 Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).